Gauze

 Gauze is a thin, translucent fabric with a loose open weave.
-In technical terms "gauze" is a weave structure in which the weft yarns are arranged in pairs and are crossed before and after each warp yarn keeping the weft firmly in place.
-This weave structure is used to add stability to fabric, which is important when using fine yarns loosely spaced.
+In technical terms, "gauze" is a weave structure in which the weft yarns are arranged in pairs and are crossed before and after each warp yarn, keeping the weft firmly in place.
+This weave structure is used to add stability to the fabric, which is important when using fine yarns loosely spaced.
 However, this weave structure can be used with any weight of yarn, and can be seen in some rustic textiles made from coarse hand-spun plant fiber yarns.
 Gauze is widely used for medical dressings.

 Gauze can also be made of non-woven fabric.